AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 The [appearance settings](../Appearance_Settings) of a Pie chart can be configured in two [states](../Common_Settings/Interactivity/States): **normal** and **hover**.
 Use the {api:anychart.charts.Pie#normal}normal(){api} and {api:anychart.charts.Pie#hovered}hovered(){api} methods.

-Combine them with the following methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}:
+Combine them with the following methods:

 * {api:anychart.core.StateSettings#fill}fill(){api} to set the fill
 * {api:anychart.core.StateSettings#hatchFill}hatchFill(){api} to set the hatch fill
 * {api:anychart.core.StateSettings#fill}stroke(){api} to set the stroke

+Also, you can use some other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.

-In the sample below, there a Pie chart with some of the appearance settings configured:
+In the sample below, there a Pie chart with appearance settings configured:

 ```
 chart.normal().fill("#669999", 0.5);